Bedtime Never Looked So Good

 A heavier TOG, such as 2.5 TOG or 3.5 TOG

-Do I want long or short sleeves?
+Do I want long or short sleeves on a sleep bag?

 Depending on the temperature and what’s most comfortable for your baby, select no sleeves or short sleeves in warmer temperatures and sleeves for cooler temperatures.
 For a versatile option, pick a sleep sack with removable sleeves.

-How do you clean a sleep sack?
+How should I clean a sleep sack?

 It’s super easy to keep your Nest Designs sleep bag clean, just toss it in the wash!
 A few instructions: wash it in warm water with similar colors and tumble dry on low.
 Don’t bleach, iron, or dry clean.
 Poof!
 It’s ready for another night of slumber.